Churro: Variations

-In parts of Eastern Andalusia, a much thinner dough is used, which does not allow for the typical ridges to be formed on the surface of the churro.
+In parts of eastern Andalusia, a much thinner dough is used, which does not allow for the typical ridges to be formed on the surface of the churro.
 The final result therefore has a smooth surface, and is more pliable and of a slightly thinner diameter than standard Spanish churros.
 Another difference is that sugar is never sprinkled on them, because the flavour is not considered suitable.

-Filled, straight churros are found in Cuba (with fruit, such as guava), Brazil (with chocolate, doce de leite, among others), and in Argentina, Bolivia, Peru, Chile and Mexico (usually filled with dulce de leche or cajeta but also with chocolate and vanilla).
+Filled, straight churros are found in Cuba (with fruit, such as guava), Brazil (with chocolate, doce de leite, among others), and in Argentina, Bolivia, Peru, Chile, Mexico (usually filled with dulce de leche or cajeta but also with chocolate and vanilla), and in Colombia and Venezuela (with bocadillo, arequipe or sweetened condensed milk).

-In Colombia and Venezuela, churros are round like doughnuts sprinkled with sugar and filled with bocadillo (membrillo or guava paste), arequipe and sweetened condensed milk.
 In Spain, a considerably wider diameter is used to accommodate the filling.

 In Uruguay, churros can also come in a savoury version, filled with melted cheese.